AitoDotAI/aito-python-tools/docs/source/quickstart.rst

 This section explains how to upload data to Aito with either :doc:`CLI <cli>` or :doc:`Python SDK <sdk>`.

-Essentially, upload data to Aito can be broken down into the following steps:
+Essentially, uploading data into Aito can be broken down into the following steps:

 1. Infer a Table Schema :ref:`cli <cliQuickstartInferTableSchema>` | :ref:`sdk <sdkQuickstartInferTableSchema>`
 2. Change the inferred schema if needed :ref:`cli <cliQuickstartChangeSchema>` | :ref:`sdk <sdkQuickstartChangeSchema>`